autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 #### Example

-- There are two types of template.
+There are two types of templates.
 Select one based on the following condition.

 1. [Standard change](https://github.com/autowarefoundation/autoware/blob/main/.github/PULL_REQUEST_TEMPLATE/standard-change.md):